-Business owners, visitors rejoice as Yosemite reopens
+Yosemite park reopens, but fire’s toll on tourism still felt

-LOS ANGELES (AP) — Yosemite National Park’s reopening can’t come soon enough for Douglas Shaw.
+LOS ANGELES (AP) — The reopening of Yosemite National Park can’t come soon enough for Douglas Shaw.

-The 20-day closure during peak tourist season at one of the busiest parks in the U.S. cost Shaw $200,000 in lost revenue at his 120-person hotel just outside Yosemite.
-Most of the park is set to reopen Tuesday.
+The 20-day closure during peak tourist season at one of the busiest parks in the U.S. cost Shaw $200,000 in lost revenue at his hotel just outside Yosemite.
+Most of the park reopened Tuesday.

-The nearly three-week closure was the result of a massive wildfire that has burned 150 square miles (389 sq. kilometers) and killed two firefighters since it started July 13.
+The nearly three-week closure was the result of a wildfire that has burned 150 square miles (389 square kilometers) and killed two firefighters since it started July 13.
+Though the blaze didn’t reach the heart of Yosemite Valley, it burned in remote areas of the park and choked popular areas with smoke.

-During that time, Shaw wiped out his savings account, had to lay off eight of 43 employees, and he’s considering early retirement to avoid a possible future with similar devastating wildfires in the area.
+During that time, Shaw wiped out his savings account, had to lay off eight of his 43 employees, and is considering early retirement to avoid a possible future with similar devastating wildfires.

+Shaw is among hundreds of business owners in small communities surrounding Yosemite who depend on tourist dollars.
+Tens of thousands of visitors from across the globe canceled trips because of the park’s closure, which began July 25.

+The Ferguson Fire is one of several devastating blazes in California that have killed at least a dozen people — the latest being a firefighter from Utah who died Monday while battling the largest fire in recorded state history north of San Francisco.

 Most Read Nation & World Stories